jrenne/CR_Rcodes/README.md

 ### Statement about Rights

 We certify that the authors of the manuscript have legitimate access to and permission to use the data used in this manuscript.
 We also certify that the authors of the manuscript have permission to redistribute/publish the data contained within this replication package.
 Details are given below.
 The remaining code (beyond the data aforementioned) is licensed by the authors under the [CC-BY-NC 4.0 Unported license](https://creativecommons.org/licenses/by-nc/4.0/).
-Redistribution and use must adhere to the relevant license terms.
+Further redistribution and use must adhere to the relevant license terms.
 Appropriate permission are documented in the [LICENSE.txt](LICENSE.txt) file.

 Some data contained in this repository (to construct Figure 2 of the paper) are obtained from the [USEPA/scghg](https://github.com/USEPA/scghg) repository, which provides codes to replicate results displayed in EPA (2023).
 The data is provided under the MIT License, which permits free use, modification, and distribution.
 We gratefully acknowledge Bryan Parthum for his support in helping us access and work with the data.